primeroIMS/primero/db/upgrade_migrations/migration_1.6_to_1.7/README.md

 - $ sudo /srv/primero/bin/primeroctl restart

+Run the locale specific fixture migrations.
+------------------------------------------------------------------
 Refer to the README in <locale>/fixtures in the config repo
-------------------------------------------------------------------

 View the results and test